-FIG. 31.-Drawing of the ice-cradle used in the treatment of fever at the London Hospital.
+Fig. 16.-Drawing of the ice-cradle used in the treatment of fever at the London Hospital.

-By thus presenting to the surface of the body a constant current of partially cooled air, an elevated temperature may be steadily reduced (Fig. 32), and, what is of greater importance, can be maintained at the reduced point (Fig. 33).
-It might be supposed that the low temperature of the air in the cradle must exert a prejudicial influence upon any patient who is exposed to it for a length of time; but this is not the case.
-In the first place, the temperature of the surrounding atmosphere.
+By thus presenting to the surface of the body a constant current of partially cooled air, an elevated temperature may be steadily reduced (Fig. 17), and, what is of greater importance, can be maintained at the reduced point (Fig. 18).
+It might be supposed, that the low temperature of the air in the cradle must exert a prejudicial influence upon any patient who is exposed to it for a length of time; but this is not the case.
+In the first place, the temperature of the cradle is seldom more than three or four degrees below that of the surrounding atmosphere.
 In many cases where ice could not be obtained, it has been found that the free circulation of air through the cradle was sufficient to induce a reduction in the temperature of the body.
 Although, therefore, the use of ice makes the antipyretic properties of the cradle more pronounced, it is not indispensable, so long as a free current of air is allowed to circulate through the apparatus.

-FIG. 32.-A four-hour chart in a case of typhoid fever.
-The icecradle was applied whenever the temperature reached $103^{\circ}$ , and was removed when it fell to $100^{\circ}$ or $101^{\circ}$ .
+Fig. 17.-A four-hour chart in a case of typhoid fever.
+The ice-cradle was applied whenever the temperature reached 103°, and was removed when it fell to 100° or 101°.
 Hot sponging was also employed, but its temporary effect is not noticeable on the chart.
 The time of application is marked C; the time of removal by the cross.

-FIG. 33.-A chart of a case of typhoid fever, watched from the commencement of the illness.
+Fig. 18.-A chart of a case of typhoid fever, watched from the commencement of the illness.
 C denotes the commencement of the application of the ice-cradle, and the dotted line the range of temperature which was noted when the ice-cradle was removed by way of experiment.

-The ice-cradle is usually employed when the temperature reaches 102.5°F. or 103°F., or in those cases in which the temperature resists all attempts at reduction by simpler methods.
+The ice-cradle is usually employed when the temperature reaches 102.5° or 103°, or in those cases in which the temperature resists all attempts at reduction by simpler methods.